gitpancake/game-node/plugins/alchemyPlugin/README.md

 ## Installation

 The plugin comes in the `plugins` directory at the root of `game-node` official repo.
+You'll need your `ALCHEMY_API_KEY` to use it which you can get by [creating your free alchemy account](https://bit.ly/42Emg95).
+You'll also need your `VIRTUALS_API_TOKEN` which you can get from the [G.A.M.E console](https://console.game.virtuals.io/projects).
+Add these variables to your `.env` file.

 ## Usage